-Have you noticed that video advertising is now common place wherever there’s a screen – at home, at work, even on the move via mobile devices?
-But amongst the many viewing platforms that we produce video for, television has always remained at the format of choice for advertisers for its dependable return on investment that it can offer.
+Video advertising is now commonplace wherever there’s a screen – at home, at work, even on the move via mobile devices?
+But among the many viewing platforms that we produce video for, television has always remained at the format of choice for advertisers for its dependable return on investment that it can offer.
 But have the times of TV advertising superiority moved on?

-I was chatting to a client recently and he suggested that, whilst he wasn’t happy with the quality or delivery of a previous commercial produced for them by another agency, it still succeeded in producing over a 40% uplift in their web traffic!
+I was chatting to a client recently and he suggested that, while he wasn’t happy with the quality or delivery of a previous commercial produced for them by another agency, it still succeeded in producing over a 40 per cent uplift in their web traffic!
 So to be able to afford the medium of TV as a distribution device, he compromised on the quality of the product itself because the power of mass distribution of your message still returns huge results.

-There are now over 163 million video viewers online, and this isn’t just a growing trend in teenagers or home entertainment – over 80% of business executives are watching more video than in 2012 too.
+There are now over 163 million video viewers online, and this isn’t just a growing trend in teenagers or home entertainment – over 80 per cent of business executives are watching more video than in 2012 too.

-Using the web and the technologies that surround it, the traditional advertising ‘line’ has become blurred – we have the ability both to reach a mass audience and recieve the marketing data from trackable click-throughs and measureable results.
+Using the web and the technologies that surround it, the traditional advertising ‘line’ has become blurred – we have the ability both to reach a mass audience and receive the marketing data from trackable click-throughs and measurable results.
 Plus with content being held in the ‘cloud’, the media can also be made available for permanent download for additional targeted distribution.

 Distributing media online to an audience also has the benefit of being almost immediate.
-You can stream live footage, or post the highlights of an event with the potential to reach millions of people in an extremely short period of time and all for a fraction of the money it would certainly cost you to market through TV.
+You can stream live footage, or post the highlights of an event, with the potential to reach millions of people in an extremely short period of time and all for a fraction of the cost.

-So quality – surely that is still the compromise to have all this speed and reach?
+So is quality is still the compromise to have all this speed and reach?
 Not any more!
-The days of web video being a low resolution, low quality are as distant a memory as playing Horace Goes Skiing on my ZX Spectrum – now we can all have the pleasure of watching stunning HD video.
-No more blocky pixels, stuttering pictures and 8bit audio, and even the convenience of very little hanging around waiting for the content to load – even when there is a ‘pre-loader’, it is usually now video advert!
+The days of web video being low resolution and low quality are as distant a memory as playing Horace Goes Skiing on my ZX Spectrum.
+Now we can all have the pleasure of watching stunning HD video.
+No more blocky pixels, stuttering pictures and 8bit audio!

 So less cost to distribute to a larger audience with retained quality?
 Sounds like the communications of the future?
 So, time to ask yourself – are you still in the past?